opensearch-project/observability/docs/dev/Kibana-Notebooks-Design-Proposal.md

   - **Plot Visualization with Language specific Viz. tools (like Matplotlib)**:
     ![Matplot Viz.](images/matplot_ss.png)

+## 4. User Stories

+**Operations on notebooks**

+1. Create: As a user, I should be able to create a notebook.
+1. View: As a user, I should be able to view the notebook.
+1. Save: As a user, I should be able to save the notebook.
+1. Checkpoint: The notebook automatically saves the notebook after every 3 minutes.
+If the user loads the notebook after the checkpoint is triggered, it will allow load the content till that point.
+1. Save, Autosave: The notebook can saved.
+After a given time period, the autosave is triggered on the notebook.
+1. Clone: As a user, I should be able to clone the notebook
+1. Rename: As a user, I should be able to rename the notebook
+1. Delete: As a user, I should be able to delete the notebook

+**Create, Edit, Delete content in an individual notebook**

+1. As a user, I should be able to add paragraphs to a notebook.
+I should be able to add markdown or code to a paragraph.
+1. Markdown in a paragraph allows adding text and enables the use of titles/headings, images, lists and hyperlinks.
+1. Code can be added in the form of queries, DSL, PPL, SQL etc.
+1. As a user, I should be able to execute the code block or the markup and the output will get reflected in the output cell.
+The output will display text, images, lists, visualizations/graphs etc.
+1. As a user, I should be able to annotate the output with comments/tags, usernames, time/date etc. using markdown
+1. Time periods: As a user I should be able to set the date/time periods or date/time to the individual output cells.
+By default, the date/time reflected is global.
+This is different from the actual timestamp on when the content was edited.

+**Share, export and download notebooks**
+1. As a creator of notebooks, I should be able to share a Kibana Notebook with other users so that they can view and/or edit the notebooks as per the privileges and permissions they have.
+1. I should also be able to share the notebook as a pdf via email.
+I should also be able to download the story as a pdf.

+**List of Notebooks**
+1. As a user, I should be able to add the notebooks to a list of notebooks.
+The list of notebooks shows name of the notebook, creator’s details, and last modified dates.
+1. I should be able to view, share and download the individual notebooks in the list of notebooks.
+1. I should be able to view the list of notebooks.
+1. I should be able to filter notebooks based on whether I created or someone else created them and as per dates modified.

 ## Appendix

 _**What ideas do we have to address the above customer problem/opportunity?**_